-Name of MHP or Entity:
+Name of Operator:

 Location of Regulating Station:

 Regulator Information

-Make: Туре:
+Make: Type:

 Size: Orifice Size:

 Pressure Rating: Inlet:

-M.A.O.P. of System to which it is connect ed:
+M.A.O.P. of System to which it is connect red:

-Operating Pressure: Inlet:
+Operating Pressure: Inlet: Outlet:

 Lock Up Pressure:

 Monitoring Regulator or Relief Setting:

-Was the Regulator Stroked (to fully open))?
+Was the Regulator Stroked (to fully open )?
 Yes No

-General Condition of the Station Atmospheric Corrosion: Yes No Support Piping Rigid: Yes No Station Guards: Yes No Area Clean of Weeds and Grass: Yes Capacity at Inlet and Outlet pressure: No
+General Condition of the Station Atmospheric Corrosion: Yes No Support Piping Rigid: Yes No Station Guards: Yes No Area Clean of Weeds and Grass: Yes Capacity at Inlet and Outlet pressure: Corrections Made: Remarks: No

 Inspector:

 Signature: Date:

-Record Keeping Requirements Bela Below is a list of items for which records must be maintained: Maintenance Item: Maximum Maintenance Interval: 1.
+Record Keeping Requirements

+Below is a list of items for which records must be maintained:

+Mai intenance Item: Maximum Maintenance Interval: 1.
 Leak survey Once every 5 years 1, or every year in a business district 2.
 Patrolling Two times a year, or every 6 months in a business district 3.
 Key valve maintenance Once a year 4.
-Odorant check "Periodic" 2 5.
+Odorant check "Periodic"2 5.
 Cathodic protection (CP) system evaluation (pipe to soil potential) Once a year 6.
 CP rectifier voltage and amperage readings (for impressed systems only) Six times a year 7.
 Leak repair reports (for underground leaks) As necessary 8.
 Examination of exposed buried pipe As necessary 9.
 Atmospheric corrosion Once every three years 10.
 Regulating station inspection and testing Once a year 11.
-O&M plan review Once a year a.
-The system is constructed of materials which have a tendency to leak, such as unprotected bare steel, PVC, and cast iron.
+O&M plan review Once a year

-1 Note: For non-cathodically protected steel pipelines the interval is once every 3 years if a leak survey is used in lieu of an electrical survey.
+\1 Note: For non-cathodically protected steel pipelines the interval is once every 3 years if a leak survey is used in lieu of an electrical survey.
 If, however, one of the following conditions exist the recommended interval is once every year:

-b.
-The pipeline is over twenty years old and a corrosive soil environment exists.

-c.
-There is an excessive leak history, and the causes of which have not been addressed.
+- a.
+The system is constructed of materials which have a tendency to leak, such as unprotected bare steel, PVC, and cast iron. - b.
+The pipeline is over twenty years old and a corrosive soil environment exists. - c.
+There is an excessive leak history, and the causes of which have not been addressed. - d.

-d.
 Portions of the pipeline are located under mobilehomes.

-2 The operator must determine the interval at which odorant checks will be performed.
+\2 The operator must determine the interval at which odorant checks will be performed.
 This interval should be stated in the O&M plan.
 (Note: GSRB highly suggests it is prudent to perform this activity at least every six months).

-Sample Maintenance Schedule
+Sample Maintenance & Record Keeping Schedule

 YEAR: Jan Feb Mar Apr May Jun Jul Aug Sep Oct Nov Dec

-Leak Survey
+Leak Survey (1yr-5yr)

-Patrolling
+Patrolling (2/yr)

-Key Valve Maintenance
+Key Valve Maintenance (1/yr)

-Odorant Check
+Odorant Check (2/yr)

-Cathodic Protection (CP) Evaluation
+Cathodic Protection (CP) Evaluation (1/yr)

-CP - Rectifier Readings
+CP - Rectifier Readings (6/yr)

-Atmospheric Corrosion
+Atmospheric Corrosion (every 3 years)

-Regulating Station inspection and testing
+Regulating Station inspection and testing (1/yr)

-O&M and Emergency Plan Review
+O&M and Emergency Plan Review (1/yr)

+Public Awareness Msg (2/year)

+Operator Qualification (every 3 yrs)

+Annual Report (1/yr)

-NOTE: Clear cells indicate month maintenance is due.
-Write the date and personnel's initials on the appropriate cells when maintenance is performed.
+NOTE: Write the date and initial in the appropriate cells when the activity is performed.